About My Service

-There may then be a readiness to reflect on specific aspects of the situation itself; or to plot a course through life again.
-There may be a need to resolve and find a deeper understanding of your thoughts and emotions; or explore coping strategies to help with issues such as fear, anger or weariness.
+There may come a time when you feel ready to reflect on specific aspects of the situation itself; or to plot a course through life again.
+There may be a need to resolve and find a deeper understanding of your thoughts and emotions - feelings such as fear and loss, and thoughts such as wondering how you might ever cope.
+We may also explore coping strategies to help with areas such as worry, anger or anxiety.

 Events and experiences from the past impact on how we think, feel and behave today.
 It may therefore be necessary to explore this to gain understanding and clarity; and to aid better functioning in the present and future.